University of Kuala Lumpur: Universiti Kuala Lumpur Malaysian Institute of Industrial Technology (UniKL MITEC)

-UniKL MITEC, formerly known as UniKL Pasir Gudang, specialises in Industrial Process Instrumentation and Control Engineering.
+UniKL MITEC, formerly known as UniKL Pasir Gudang, specialises in Industrial Logistics, Quality Engineering, Plant Maintenance, Oil and Gas, and Instrumentation and Control Engineering.
 The ground-breaking ceremony of UniKL Pasir Gudang worth RM 196.5 million on a 24 hectare piece of land was officiated by the former Minister of Entrepreneur and Co-operative Development, Dato’ Seri Mohamed Khaled Nordin in March 2008.
 The campus was ready in 2010 at Pasir Gudang with the maximum capacity of 2,500 students.

-UniKL MITEC offers Diploma and Bachelor programmes in Industrial Logistics (IL) which accredited and supported by Chartered Institute of Logistics and Transportation Malaysia, Quality Engineering (QE), Facility Maintenance Engineering (FaME) and Instrumentation & Control Engineering (ICE).